Personalized Lullabies

 • Name plus image: "Luna under moonlight."

 A nickname, favorite blanket, family phrase, or bedtime ritual is usually enough.
-Too many details make the song harder to remember and harder to sing nightly.
+Too many details make the song harder to remember and harder to sing every night.

 • Favorite stuffed animal.